News: Granary of Solutions platform launches to boost global sustainable initiatives. Read it here.

 SAA Impact System: Resilient Coastal and Ocean Systems

 Impact: +26,000 people supported.
 1.7 million ha of marine areas managed.
-USD$ 12 million in finance leveraged.
+USD$ 12 million sought, with US$2.4m debt already funded from BNP Paribas and US$2.1m in grants already secured.

 A new blended finance facility is accelerating protection for vital marine ecosystems across the Global South, unlocking sustainable livelihoods for coastal communities while advancing resilience to climate risk.